 Gorilla Trekking in Mgahinga Gorilla National Park

-Gorilla Trekking in Mgahinga Gorilla National Park is one of the two gorilla trekking activities carried out in Uganda since there are two places only in Uganda where gorilla trekking is done in the country.
+Gorilla trekking in Mgahinga Gorilla National Park is one of the two gorilla trekking activities carried out in Uganda since there are two places only in Uganda where gorilla trekking is done in the country.

-Mgahinga national park is one of the least places in Africa blessed to be a home to the highly endangered mountain gorilla, it is so gifted to be offering mountain gorilla trekking which of an interest to millions of tourists who flood Uganda to participate in the activity which involves getting into contact with the huge fur covered primates.
-Mgahinga forest national park is found in the south west region of Uganda is one of the smallest park in Uganda located at high altitude with height range off 2,227m and 4,127m, it was created in 1991 purposely to protect the ecological system it harbors covering the area of 33.9 km2.
+Mgahinga National Park is one of the few places in Africa blessed to be a home to the highly endangered mountain gorilla; it is so gifted to be offering mountain gorilla trekking, which is of interest to millions of tourists who flood Uganda to participate in the activity, which involves getting into contact with the huge fur-covered primates.

-Nyakagezi gorilla family is the most interesting gorilla family with a former silverback alive easiest gorilla group to be tracked in Uganda because of the permanent settlement on the slopes of Muhabura, Sabyinyo, and Gahinga.
-Trekking this gorilla group is so amazing and breathtaking as you come into contact with fantastic scenery with a view of volcanic cones and the vegetation covering the full national park includes bamboo trees.
-To participate in mountain gorilla trekking in mgahinga gorilla national park you need to be in possession of a gorilla trekking permit which goes for US$ 600 and can be bought from Uganda wild authority offices in Ntebeko.
+To participate in mountain gorilla trekking in Mgahinga Gorilla National Park, you need to be in possession of a gorilla trekking permit, which goes for US$ 600 and can be bought from Uganda Wildlife Authority offices in Ntebeko.
 Permits in this park are easy to get and 8 permits are sold on a daily basis:

-There are rules to be followed while gorilla trekking in mgahinga national park these include
+There are rules to be followed while gorilla trekking in Mgahinga National Park; these include

 - Keep a distance of 8 meters from the gorillas